-- with low self-esteem which he or she tries to increase through humiliating others;
+- With low self-esteem which he or she tries to increase by humiliating others

-- who trying to be in the spotlight whatever it takes;
+- Who try to be in the spotlight whatever it takes

-As aggressors can be children from dysfunctional families as well as from families with high financial position.
+As aggressors can be children from dysfunctional families as well as from families with high financial positions.

 The most serious psychological trauma, in the majority of cases, is suffered by the victim.
 Even as adults, victims often remember all the painful experiences connected with childhood bullying.

-Psychologists point out that school bullying is comparable with domestic violence of the severity.
+Psychologists point out that school bullying is comparable with domestic violence, in terms of the severity of the effects.

-- A victim can have psychosomatic ailments: headaches, sleep and eat issues, chronic diseases may be exacerbated.
+- A victim may suffer psychosomatic ailments as a result: headaches, sleep, and eating issues, chronic diseases may be exacerbated.

 - Depressive disorders, anxiety, specific neurotic disorders.